maxrahder/myapp/README.md

         mainView: 'Example.main.Main'
     });

-If used in a form, you can use the field version.
-Its name-value pair will be relfected in form submits, when calling `getValue()` on the form.
+Within a form you can use the field version.
+Its name-value pair will be relfected in form submits, or when calling `getValue()` on the form.

     @example